kriskowal/gtor/README.md

 ### Promise Iterators

-One very important PromiseIterator lift a spatial iterator into the temporal dimension so it can be consumed on demand over time.
+One very important kind of promise iterator lifts a spatial iterator into the temporal dimension so it can be consumed on demand over time.
 In this sketch, we just convert a synchronous `next` method to a method that returns a promise for the next iteration instead.
 We use a mythical `iterate` function which would create iterators for all